Open-closed Deligne-Mumford field theories: geometric foundations: Boundary strata and orientation signs

-Proposition~\ref{thm:open-gw-global-chart-existence}\eqref{gkc-existence} implies that any boundary stratum of the thickening is an open subset of the preimage of the boundary stratum of the base space, defined and discussed in \textsection\ref{subsec:base-space}.
-We therefore first determine the possible boundary strata of the base spaces.
-Let $\cM_{k,\ell}$ be the preimage of the subspace $\cM\sub \Mbar_{g,h;0,0}^{\,J_0,\,m}(\bC P^N,\bR P^N)$ defined in \textsection\ref{subsec:base-space} under the forgetful map.
+This section investigates the boundaries of the moduli spaces of stable maps and the changes in orientation sign, Theorem \ref{thm:boundary-strata-equivalent}.
+Recall that $(X,\omega)$ is a closed symplectic manifold and $L \sub X$ is an embedded Lagrangian with $n = \dim(L)$.
+The Lagrangian is equipped with a relative spin structure $(V,\fs)$ with background class $w_\fs$.
+Proposition~\ref{prop:open-gw-global-chart-existence}\eqref{gkc-existence} implies that any boundary stratum of the thickening is an open subset of the preimage of the boundary stratum of the base space, defined and discussed in \textsection\ref{subsec:base-space}.
+We thus first determine the possible boundary strata of the base spaces.
+Recall that $\cB_{k,\ell}$ is the preimage of $\cB\sub \Mbar_{g,h;0,0}^{\,J_0,\,m}(\bC P^N,\bR P^N)$ defined in \textsection\ref{subsec:base-space} under the forgetful map.